reggiemcdonald/grpc-audio-converter/README.md

 - [x] Ability to retrieve status updates and presigned URL when complete
 - [x] Containerized environment
 - [x] Limited concurrency
-- [ ] Converting buffers? (would only work for audio that doesn't need seekable files)
-- [ ] Proper instructions on use (will post once I get the docker containers setup)

 ### Supported Encodings
 The list is going to be a lot bigger shortly once I update the ProtoBuff.
 Currently supported encodings are: